Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 \begin{remark} Any ordinary poly-bicategory or multi-bicategory yields a regular one by restricting to 2-cells with at least one input and one output.
 While in some cases this restriction may seem unnatural, in many others it is the other way around, and cells with no inputs or outputs are added in an \emph{ad hoc} manner, for instance by implicitly relying on a unit 1-cell.

 That is, in particular, the case for the poly-bicategorical version of the Chu construction, as discussed in Example \ref{exm:chu}. \end{remark}

+\begin{exm} Every lattice $(L, \land, \lor)$ can be identified with a regular polycategory $L$ which has a unique 2-cell $(a_1,\ldots,a_n) \to (b_1,\ldots,b_m)$ whenever $a_1 \land \ldots \land a_n \leq b_1 \lor \ldots \lor b_m$ in the induced poset.
+Notice that ``having a greatest or least element'' is a property of a lattice, yet to define a non-regular polycategory one needs them as structure: 2-cells with nullary input are identified \emph{by construction} with 2-cells with input $(\top)$, and 2-cells with nullary output with 2-cells with output $(\bot)$. \end{exm}

-We now give an elementary definition of divisibility of a 2-cell at a 1-cell in its boundary, which encompasses the strongly universal arrows of \cite{hermida2000representable}, and the homs, cohoms and representing cells of \cite{cockett2003morphisms}.
+We now give an elementary definition of universality of a 2-cell at a 1-cell in its boundary, which encompasses the strongly universal arrows of \cite{hermida2000representable}, and the homs, cohoms and representing cells of \cite{cockett2003morphisms}.

 \begin{dfn} Let $t \in X_2^{(n,m)}$, $s \in X_2^{(p,q)}$ be two 2-cells in a regular poly-bicategory $X$, and let $\pi^1, \pi^2$ be the two projections of $X_2^{(n,m)} {}_{\bord{j}{+}}\!\!\times_{\bord{i}{-}} X_2^{(p,q)}$, for some $i,j$ compatible with (\ref{eq:poly-boundaries}).
 We say that